 The long list of considerations about securing a workplace and protecting your people and property may make it sound like employers need to create a fortress.
 But in many cases, providing a welcoming environment for visitors and providing for their safety is the primary concern.

-Creating an office visitor policy requires anticipating potential threats visitors may pose to a workplace (or that the office may pose to them).
-But enforcing limitations is only part of the policy-making process.
-Once you have a thoughtful office visitor policy in place, a visitor management system like Sine can help you welcome your visitors in a way that is professional, informative, safe, and efficient.
+Once you have a thoughtful office visitor policy in place, a visitor management system like Sine can help you welcome your visitors in a way that is professional, informative, safer, and more efficient.

 Instead of waiting in long queues and being presented with a pile of paperwork to sign, a VMS can be a relatively innocuous mechanism for managing people without being unnecessarily exclusionary.